horizontalsystems/blockchain-crypto-guides/fundamentals/5-unstoppable-basics.md

     Non-custodial wallet apps usually allow users to restore or migrate an existing wallet to the wallet app.
 To serve those users, wallet providers may keep a special server specifically optimized for that task.

-    While this method is convenient for the wallet provider it can potentially expose some info about user's balance and transactions.
+    While this method is convenient for the wallet provider it can potentially expose some info about user's balance and past transactions.

     To address this, some wallets like Unstoppable support restoring directly from the blockchain network itself rather than via a third-party server.
 This ensures that wallet provider has no clue about balance or transactions of the user.